The Benefits of Aluminium Windows

 The disadvantages associated with aluminium windows are more to do with them as a preference rather than practical issues.
 They are no longer regarded as a poor choice for heat retention when fitted with a thermal break, and they have a lot of advantages in terms of durability as well as ease of maintenance.
 Some individuals however will never consider replacing their timber windows with aluminium, particularly those who have traditional house designs.
 Also, the cheaper upfront cost of uPVC windows can be particularly attractive for some individuals.

-Compared with uPVC windows, aluminium windows have the advantages of being more durable and can last longer.
+Compared with uPVC windows, aluminium windows have the advantage of being more durable and can last longer.
 This can outweigh the higher initial cost of having aluminium windows installed.
 This, added to the aluminium windows, are environmentally friendly and can allow for much greater design flexibility.
+If you are interested in careers, then give us a call also!